interactiveimmersivehq/Stalker/README.md

 `screenshot_YEAR_MONTH_DAY_HOUR_MIN_SECONDS`

 ## Limitations
-* Currently only works with a single TouchDesigner088 process running on the system
+* Currently only works with a single TouchDesigner process running on the system

 ## Source
 Source files and build instructions coming soon!